dominiquefastus/NuStru-CodonAnalysis/README.md

  python fetchUPTSV.py -i Example/examples_nustruDB/example_uniprotIDs.txt -o uniprot_features -n uniprot_features [-w]
 ```

-The tsv table can then be used to map the nucleotide sequences to the uniprot ids with the following command:
+The tsv table can then be used to map the nucleotide sequences to the uniprot ids with the following arguments / options:
 ````
 usage: fastUPmapNT.py [-h] -i INPUT_FILE -o OUTPUT_PATH -n NAME [-w]